-This truly “hands-on” course will teach you how to properly use your agency’s digital camera.
+This course will teach you how to effectively use your agency’s digital camera system.
 You will learn the proper approach to various types of law enforcement-related scenes that require photography documentation - from human injuries to outdoor nighttime crime scenes.
-The primary focus of this course is to equip you, as the agency photographer, with confidence in how to adjust the camera settings to record both the scene and all related evidence the way you observe them.
+The primary focus of this course is to equip you with the confidence to adjust the camera settings to record both the scene and all related evidence the way you observe them.

-We will teach you the skills that are necessary to overcome the lighting challenges that crime, crash, and fire investigations create.
-You will be immersed in indoor, outdoor, daytime and nighttime practical situations using your departmentally-issued or personal cameras.
-IPTM’s instructors will work alongside you and share the “tricks of the trade” so that you can become proficient in photographing a variety of scenes.
+We will teach you the necessary skills to overcome the lighting challenges that crime, crash, and fire investigations create.
+You will be immersed in indoor, outdoor, daytime, and nighttime practical situations using your departmentally issued or personal cameras.
+IPTM’s instructor will work alongside you and share best practices so that you can become proficient in photographing a variety of scenes and evidence.

-In addition to the practical exercises, we will emphasize court proven methods for properly recording the scene and archiving the images correctly in compliance with the standards set by the Scientific Working Group on Imaging Technology (SWGIT), the Organization of Scientific Area Committees for Forensic Science (OSAC), and the Scientific Working Group on Digital Evidence (SWGDE).
+In addition to the practical exercises, we will emphasize court proven methods for properly recording the scene and archiving the images correctly with the suggested standards and best practices set by the Scientific Working Group on Imaging Technology (SWGIT), the Organization of Scientific Area Committees for Forensic Science (OSAC), and the Scientific Working Group on Digital Evidence (SWGDE).

 - Familiarization with departmentally issued cameras

 - Basics of scene documentation